Public Internet

 The Cuban SNET, or "street network", was first conceived by the online gaming community in Havana when teenagers started stringing LAN cables across alleys to play World of Warcraft, Call of Duty and other titles.
 This also allowed for IRC (an early form of Internet chatroom) and file-sharing, which drew more popular support.
 A more organized push brought these small-scale LAN networks together, and created for the first time a digitally connected Havana.

-For a long time, government workers and tourists were the only ones given access to the WWW.
+For a long time, government workers and tourists were the only ones given access to the World Wide Web.
 Now, Cubans can purchase scratch-cards for timed connections at public hotspots situated in Havana, and other cities.
 They are expensive, and the connection is crowded and slow.

 It would be illegal for anyone to get Internet access without permission from ETECSA, the state comms company.
 However, they've largely turned a blind eye toward the SNET, and it has been allowed to grow (and similar networks of smaller size have popped up elsewhere on the island)— yet its moderators strictly disallow religious or political speech, sexually explicit material, or commercial promotion in order to ensure its continuity.